DannyMercado/OneSignalEmail/README.md

 Unity Project that implements OneSignal's setEmail and setExternalUserId methods.
 This includes the assets folder, which includes the OneSignalControl.cs file.
 It also has the runnable apk build for android devices.
+Full unity file was too large

 I was not able to set the external ID for the email channel in the OneSignal Dashboard.